pingcap/docs/tiup/tiup-component-cluster-disable.md

 - Data type: `strings`
 - Default: `[]`, which means no role is selected.
-- Specifies the roles to disable the auto-enabling.
+- Specifies the roles whose auto-enabling service is to be disabled.
 The value of this option is a comma-separated list of node roles.
 The role is the second column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.

 > **Note:**
 >